Arnala fort: History

-In 1516 a local chieftain in Gujarat, Sultan Mahmud Begda, constructed the fort on the island, strategically located at the mouth of the Vaitarna river.
-In the 1530s the Portuguese had established their operations in the coastal area, headquartered at Fort Bassein, and soon gained control of the island.
-The Portuguese captain of Bassein donated the island to a Portuguese nobleman who tore down the old fort and began construction of a 700 × 700 ft fort.
+In 1530, the Portuguese constructed a bastion (Martello tower) on the island, strategically located at the mouth of the Vaitarna river.
+In the 1530s, the Portuguese had established their operations in the coastal area, headquartered at Fort Bassein, and soon gained control of the island.
+The Portuguese captain of Bassein donated the island to a Portuguese nobleman, who began construction of a 700 × 700 ft fort.
 The nobleman never completed the fort.
 Still, it remained under Portuguese control for two centuries; they used it to control shipping and navigation along the northern Konkan coast.

 During the late 17th and early 18th centuries, after a long struggle with the Mughal Empire, the Maratha Confederacy came to dominate the region.
-In 1737 the then Peshwa Baji Rao I sent his brother, Chimaji Appa, to take the Bassein Fort from the Portuguese.
-After winning the Battle of Vasai, his general, Shankarji Pant, persuaded Chimaji to launch an assault on Fort Arnala, for its strategic importance to the Maratha navy in assaulting Portuguese interests.
-Their first assault, coordinated with a Maratha naval force commanded by Govindji kasar & Manaji Agre, was routed by a superior Portuguese naval force.
-A second assault on the fort on 28 March 1737, caught the Portuguese by surprise and forced them to abandon the fort.
-The victory was commemorated by a plaque installed on the northern wall of the fort and is still visible today.
-The Marathas then rebuilt the fort, constructing three bastions Bahirav, Bhavani, and Bava.
+In 1737, the then Peshwa, Baji Rao I, sent his brother, Chimaji Appa, to take the Bassein Fort from the Portuguese.
+After winning the Battle of Vasai, his general, Shankarji Pant, persuaded Chimaji to launch an assault on Arnala island, for its strategic importance to the Maratha navy in assaulting Portuguese interests.
+Their first assault, coordinated with a Maratha naval force commanded by Govindji Kasar and Manaji Agre, was routed by a superior Portuguese naval force.
+A second assault on the fort, on 28 March 1737, caught the Portuguese by surprise and forced them to abandon the island.
+Peshwa Bajirao I then ordered Shankaraji to build a new fort on the island.
+The fort has 10 bastions, and there is only one currently standing.
+On the fort's northern entrance, there is a plaque or Shilalekh, containing information about the building of the fort.
+The bastion constructed by the Portuguese still stands on the west end of the island.

-The British captured the fort on 18 January 1781 during the First Anglo-Maratha War.
+The British captured the fort on 18 January 1781, during the First Anglo-Maratha War.
 The Treaty of Salbai nominally returned the Arnala and Bassien forts to the Marathas.
 The Marathas controlled the fort until 1817.

 During the Third Anglo-Maratha War, despite painstakingly defending the fort, the Marathas were finally forced to surrender the fort to the superior naval power of the British.
 The British formally regained the forts under the Treaty of Poona.

-Today the fort is in a state of disrepair.
+Today, the fort is in a state of disrepair.

 Features

 Water Reservoir and Shrines

-There is a large octagonal fresh water reservoir inside the fort.
+There is a large octagonal freshwater reservoir inside the fort.

-Within its walls, are also the temples of Ambakeshwar, Bhavani and Shiva as well as Dargas (tombs) of Shah Ali and Hajji Ali.
+Within its walls are also the temples of Ambakeshwar, Bhavani, and Shiva as well as the Dargas (tombs) of Shah Ali and Hajji Ali.
 The 'paduka' or sacred sandals of Shrinity Anand are housed in a dome on the eastern face of the fort.

 The Entrance

 The main entrance of the fort faces approximately north.

-The solid stone doorway is adorned with pictures of tigers and elephants.
+The solid stone doorway is adorned with pictures of Sharabhas and Elephants.